eranbabayov/rabbitMq/README.md

 ### Required Libraries

 - **pika**: A Python RabbitMQ client to send and receive messages.
+- **pydantic**: A data validation library to ensure data integrity.

 To install the necessary dependencies, you can run: